NaitikSrivastavaProjects/srm-campus-helper/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# CampusConnect (SRM Helper)

+This is a project created for the Geeks for Geeks SRM recruitment task.
+It's a campus guide website.

+### Features
+- An interactive guide to key campus locations.
+- A dynamic weekly timetable.
+- A Konami Code easter egg!

+### Live Site